 There was only one thing Pakura hated more than not being in the loop.

 Not being in the loop, and those in the know denying there was any inner circle.
-She knew that she was just another foot soldier in the grand scheme of things, but surely Baki could have given her a little more to go on.
+Pakura knew that she was just another foot soldier in the grand scheme of things, but surely Baki could have given her a little more to go on.

 Pakura groaned in annoyance.
 She didn’t even know who Suna was preparing to wage war against!
 Because of her duties, she’d been unable to attend any of the meetings.

-When she’d received the mission scroll, the orders to protect Naruto from threats both domestic and foreign had been somewhat confusing.
+When she’d received the mission scroll, the orders to protect Naruto from domestic and foreign threats had been somewhat confusing.
 However, it had been clear that the domestic had meant Gaara, which made sense.
 Everyone needed protection from Gaara.
 That was the point of the special team of Shinobi, whose job was just to follow Gaara around to make sure he didn’t kill anyone.

 Well, kill anyone important…